timescale/docs.timescale.com-content/tutorials/prometheus-adapter.md

      - ${PWD}/prometheus.yml:/etc/prometheus/prometheus.yml
 ```

+To use the `docker-compose` method, follow these steps:
+1. Set `-pg.password` in `docker-compose.yml` to a password of your choice.
-Fire it up with `docker-compose up`, then complete the deployment:
+2. Fire things up with `docker-compose up`.
-1. Set up the Postgres user's password as described in 'Spin Up Pg_Prometheus.'
+3. Follow the steps in 'Spin Up Pg_Prometheus' to set the Postgres user's password to the password you choose in Step 1.
-2. Start the prometheus-postgresql-adapter container using `docker start`.
+4. Start the `prometheus-postgresql-adapter` container using `docker start`.

 Now you're ready to run some queries!